 The Moose (Mus/Moz/Tia’m/Maiiz) - Maliseet, Abenaki, MicMac, Penobscot.
 “Moose to us (The Wabanaki) are what buffalo were to the Plains tribes.
 Moose hides provided temporary shelter, temporary canoes, winter blankets, much of our clothing, and containers.
 Moose bones were used for dice for the game of Waltes, sewing needles, awls, spear points, pipe bowls, fishing hooks and more.
 Moose hair was used like sewing thread for embroidery on the clothing of hides and on birch bark items.
 Moose tendons and skin (rawhide) were used for bow strings, andt he webbing and lashing on snowshoes.

-The root club is a truly Maine Indian item - There just don't seem to be examples of these in any other area.
+"Emergence: Root Clubs of the Penobscot", a recent and current exhibit at the Abbe Museum in Bar Harbor Maine has brought a new focus on root clubs; truly a unique form of Maine Indian art/artifact.
+There don't seem to be examples of these in any other area.
 Made from the root ball and trunk of a small birch tree, the root club has been documented to have been made pre-European contact.
-Carvers trim and sometimes completely remove the bark of the sapling.
-The roots are sharpened and shaped into points, occasionally an animal or spirit will be carved on a root point.
-Human or spirit faces or animals are carved in the root ball under the points, sometimes incorporating a root point.
+After digging up a small tree with most roots intact, carvers trim and sometimes completely remove the bark of the sapling.

 Birch bark is used by Native Americans/First Nations from Alaska throughout Canada to Maine, the Great Lakes regions and most places where birch trees grow.
 In an earlier news item.
 “Birch Bark: Most versatile, valuable material of the Wabanakis” many pre-European contact uses were detailed.
 In that article current Wabanaki birch bark artists were mentioned.
 In this news item the focus will be on birch bark as an artist’s medium, less functional more salable.
 There are many ways birch bark has sustained the more Northern Native American peoples through trade and sales.